DRef Manual

 xref

-(cross-reference) may represent some kind of definition of its name in the context given by its locative.
-The definition may not exist and the locative may be malformed.
+(cross-reference) is a reference.
+It may represent some kind of definition of its name in the context given by its locative.
+The definition may not exist and the locative may even be invalid.
 The subclassdref

 represents definitions that exist.